programmingcorporate/PowerAppsComponents/components/BreadcrumbComponent/README.md

 3. Go to Tree View → Components → Import
 4. Select the file and import
 5. Drag the component into your screen and configure
-6. Update below code on Home Screen – OnVisible
+6. Update below code on Home Screen – OnVisible():
-// Initialize breadcrumb trail with the Home screen ClearCollect(
+ClearCollect(
     colScreenDetails,
     Table(